aws-samples/amazon-timestream-telegraf-and-grafana-demo/README.md

 **Username:** ```admin```
 **Password:** ```admin```

+After logged in, under Dashboards, you will find a sample dashboard called "Amazon Timestream Dashboard".

 ###  Clean up
 After completing your demo, delete AWS CloudFormation Stack using AWS Console or AWS CLI: